NCIP/cagrid/cagrid-1-0/caGrid/projects/gme/README.txt

 If it is desired to move a GME's database from one machine to another or from one service URL to another.
 Scripts for doing so can be found in the tools/move directory.
-The gmeExportDB script will save the database data to a zip file.
-The gmeImportDB script will import the data into the new database.
-The gmeChangeURL script will enable changing the service URL of the gme so that references stored in the GME database can be resolved.
+The gmeExportDB script will save the databases data to three zip files.
+The gmeImportDB script will import the data into the new database from the three zip files.
+The gmeChangeURL script will enable changing the service URL of the gme so that local references stored in the GME registry database can be resolved.